Paulie returns home from an Ohio prison. Adriana pursues marriage as a legal strategy. Tony conspires with

 When the mobsters are not busy hiding from the Federal government, they are busy taking advantage of it; it is a Federal department—Housing and Urban Development—that Tony Soprano scams now.
 From time to time, Tony will criticize the “moochers” who benefit from tax-funded subsidies and handouts, but he has no qualms about blatantly looting the government himself.

 I don’t believe that Chase is primarily criticizing the Right or the Left in this hour.
-While we may find something disagreeable in Tony’s small-minded conservatism or in Maurice Tibbetts’ do-gooder liberalism, Chase is targeting not their politics but their hypocrisy.
+While we may find something disagreeable in Tony’s small-minded conservatism or in Maurice Tibbetts’ do-gooder progressivism, Chase is targeting not their politics but their hypocrisy.
 The men understand that it takes more than physical materials or material wealth to build and maintain healthy communities, but their actions don’t reflect this understanding.
 Tony’s hypocrisy is highlighted through his conversation with AJ in front of the church that their forefathers built.
 Tony tries to impress upon AJ why the old church still endures, but the dimwitted young man just doesn’t get it:

 Tony: That church is still standing.
 You know why?